Tips to develop a lasting reading habit

 So grab a notebook and write down the top 3 reasons to start reading more books!

-Having a perfect cozy reading nook can be an instant reminder for reading a book.
+Having a perfect cosy reading nook can be an instant reminder for reading a book.

 Creating a reading environment is not having a luxury couch or handwoven blanket.
 It can be as simple as having a folding chair plush throw pillow alongside your bedroom lamp.
 Essentially the setup should be such that it can allure you to the world of books and literature.